noglik/oauth1-signer-go/README.md

 # Oauth1-signer-go

+Basically just a go version of [oauth1-signer-nodejs](https://github.com/Mastercard/oauth1-signer-nodejs).

 This package is partially tested with sanbox service.
-DO NOT USE IN PRODUCTION.

 ## Overview